soudeepd/soudeepd.github.io/pages/research.md

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 Manuscript in preparation.

-- Bag, S., Gupta, K., **Deb, S.** A review and recommendations for variable selection methods in binary regression models.
-Manuscript in preparation.

 - Nahata, S., **Deb, S.** A machine learning approach to analyze the effect of situational and player-dependent features on converting freekicks in soccer.
 Manuscript in preparation.
 Accepted for an oral presentation in 2021 Asia-Singapore Conference on Sport Science (virtual).

 - **Deb, S.**, Wu, W. B. Clustering of Time Series Data using Spectral Density Estimates.
 Manuscript in preparation.